Tuesday, 20 July 2010

 Enjoy and share it with your friends.
 Look out for competitions and promotions coming soon.....

-Tuesday 13 July 2010
+Tuesday, 13 July 2010

 Afternoon tea wedding tower

 Ellie wanted to make the Raspberry Ripple cakes extra delicious, so she flavoured and coloured the Buttercream frosting with fresh raspberry puree (made by pushing the fruit through a sieve).
-The Lemon Zinger cakes had their usual lemon curd centres, with fresh lemon zest and juice providing a subtle tang to the sponge and Buttercream.
+The Lemon Zinger cakes had their usual lemon curd centres, with fresh lemon zest and juice providing a subtle tang to the sponge and But

 Each Raspberry Ripple cake was decorated with a handmade, two tone sugar rose.
 Ellie made these in advance (to allow for drying time) and brushed them with edible lustre dust to give a little shimmer.
 We delivered and set the cakes up at the venue (part of our FREE event consultation and planning service - contact us for more details) and were relieved that the day had cooled down a bit - we have really been feeling the heat in Norwich and were worried about Buttercream disasters!